Preface

 The first M7's that were produced had the M3 chassis.
 Later models were

-the first time in action with the British army.
-They had received ninety
+The first time th M7 was put into action, it was with the British army.
+They had received

 examples of the M7 in September 1942 and they were deployed during the battle for El Alamein.